 Maintaining Security

-Secure all electronic or printed forms of exams.
-Do not allow students access to secure instructor web resources.
+- Secure all electronic or printed forms of exams.
+Do not allow students access to secure instructor web resources. - 2.
+All reviews of exams between students and instructors must be held in person to maintain test integrity.

 Administering an Exam